FabioRigamonti/pyADfit/README.md

 git clone https://github.com/FabioRigamonti/pyADfit.git
 ```

-Install the required dependencies using pip:
+Move into the directory where you have downloaded the repository and install the required dependencies using pip:

 ```bash
 pip install -r requirements.txt
 ```
+Star your fitting process by importing the proper libraries (see the example below or run the provided test)

 Or install it directly with pip: